eric-schmidt/demo-agile-deployments/README.md

 5. Create a new alias for `master`, renaming the master environment `release-1`.
 6. Create a new alias for called `dev`, and point this alias at the `feature-1` environment.
 7. Copy `.env.example`, renaming to `.env`, and update variables to reflect your current Contentful values.
 8. Run `npm install` to install dependencies.
+Note: you may need to remove `node_modules` and re-run `npm install` if you've changed any of the values in the `.env` file -- for some reason things seem to get cached 🤔

 ## Expand